CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 Technically, any violation of standards for dissolved oxygen controls whether a violation of water quality standards has occurred.
 But on some level, with a long record, we may want to be more forgiving and allow a rare problem.
-In the following, we accept zero or one exceedences of a standard before we declare the site to have failed that standard.
+In the following, we accept zero or one exceedances of a standard before we declare the site to have failed that standard.

 Rather than expressing our results in ‘Class AB’, ‘Class C’, ‘Non